nhab/Tutorials/Archive/programming/css.md

 ## Debugging CSS
  - Copy the code to your local machine and test it there before uploading it.
  - Shorten the code to its simplest form to seee if the problem exists.
+ -press f12 in your browser to check and replace DOM elements and other things
  - replace your code with a working code from the internet.

 ### :res
 	http://www.w3schools.com/cssref/default.asp